 To hedge the exposure to movements in the variable interest rate on the 2006 Commercial Real Estate Loan, on May 3, 2006, the Company entered into a swap agreement (2006 Swap Agreement) with the Lender effective May 5, 2006, which converts the 2006 Commercial Real Estate Loan from a floating rate to a fixed rate of interest.
 This 2006 Swap Agreement has a ten-year term, the same quarterly payment dates as the 2006 Commercial Real Estate Loan, and reduces in line with the amortization of the 2006 Commercial Real Estate Loan.
 This 2006 Swap Agreement automatically terminates in the event there are no outstanding borrowings under the 2005 Credit Agreement (or successor credit facility), the 2006 Commercial Real Estate Loan, or any other borrowing in which Citizens Bank of Massachusetts is a lender.
 Under the 2006 Swap Agreement, the Company will receive a three-month LIBOR rate and pay a fixed rate of interest of 5.63%.
-The net effect on interest expense for the 2006 Commercial Real Estate Loan is that the Company will pay a fixed interest rate of 6.63% (the sum of the 5.63% fixed rate under this swap agreement and the applicable margin of 1% on the 2006 Commercial Real Estate Loan).
+The net effect on interest expense for the 2006 Commercial Real Estate Loan is that the Company will pay a fixed interest rate of 6.63% (the sum of the 2005 Credit Agreement and the applicable margin of 1% on the 2006 Commercial Real Estate Loan).
 The guarantee and default provisions of the 2005 Credit Agreement (and any successor credit facility) and the 2006 Commercial Real Estate Loan, including those contained in the Mortgage and Security Agreements, also apply to the 2006 Swap Agreement.
 The 2006 Swap Agreement has been designated as a cash flow hedge and is carried at fair value with unrealized gains or losses reflected within other comprehensive items.
-As of year-end 2007 and 2006, the unrealized loss associated with the 2006 Swap Agreement was \$626,000 and \$331,000, respectively, which is included in other liabilities and within accumulated other comprehensive items (net of tax) in the accompanying consolidated balance sheet.
-Management believes that any credit risk associated with the 2006 Swap Agreement is remote based on the creditworthiness of the financial institut
+As of year-end 2007 and 2006, the unrealized loss associated with the 2006 Swap Agreement believes that any credit risk associated with the 2006 Swap Agreement is remote based on the creditworthiness of the financial institution issuing it.